 All course work is due the last day of class unless otherwise stated on the individual course syllabus.
 If you anticipate that you will not meet the deadline, you should arrange to take an incomplete in the course prior to the last day of class.
-Students must have completed most of the course requirements, including regular attendance, in order to be approved for an incomplete.
-Incompletes are faculty prerogative and are not guaranteed.
-An incomplete is considered an exception, not a rule.
+Students must have completed a majority of the required coursework AND have attended class on a regular basis in order to be eligible and approved for a grade of I, Incomplete.